HARSHITHSSHMM/NASSCOM_VSD_IAT_HARSHITH/README.md

 # Section - 2 : Good Floorplan vs Bad floorplan and Introduction to library cells
-## defining Width and Height of core and die
+## 1. Defining Width and Height of core and die
 ### Utilization factor and aspect ratio:
 * Utilization factor is the ratio of area occupied by the netlist to the total area of the core.
 * Aspect ratio is the ratio of height to width of a cell.